logo

 Want to know more about Facing North 2023?
 Click here to access the report.

-To stay informed on Facing North information and opportunities, you can opt into the Department of Industry, Tourism and Trade’s Facing North subscription list
+To stay informed on Facing North information and opportunities, you can opt into the Department of Trade, Business and Asian Relations’ Facing North subscription list

 here.